-- T1 Roads that provide access to multiple improved properties shall be built to town standards as a condition of approval for new development (Source: Strategy T1, T3). - T2 Developers shall bear an equitable share of the cost of constructing new roads to town standards before they are accepted as town roads (Source: Strategy T1). - T3 When new access points or intersections are created, intersecting access points shall generally align directly opposite each other rather than offset from each other to form a single intersection, and have an intersection angle of 90 degrees (Source: Strategy T4). - T4 Dead-end roads and cul-de-sacs should be avoided to the extent practicable and allowed only where physical site features prevent connection with existing or planned future roadways (Source: Strategy T6).
+- Roads that provide access to multiple improved properties will be built to town standards as a condition of approval for new development (Source: Strategy T1, T3). - T2 Developers will bear the cost of constructing new roads to town standards before they are accepted as town roads (Source: Strategy T1). - When new access points or intersections are created, intersecting access points will generally align directly opposite each other (rather than offset from each other) to form a single intersection and have an intersection angle of 90 degrees (Source: Strategy T4). - T4 Dead-end roads and cul-de-sacs should be avoided to the extent practicable and allowed only where physical site features prevent connection with existing or planned future roadways (Source: Strategy T6).

-- T5 Street design standards that coincide with pedestrian routes (especially those used by school children, senior citizens, or physically challenged persons) shall include intersection design features, signal phasing, and roadway width that enhance the safety of pedestrian's and minimize conflict with motorists (Source: Strategy T4, T7). - T6 A five-year improvement plan shall be maintained and annually updated to identify and prioritize road improvement projects as well as identify potential funding sources (Source: Strategy T5). - T7 The community shall consider bicycle and pedestrian safety needs when new roads are proposed or when roadway improvements are made (Source: Strategy T7).
+- T5 Street design standards that coincide with pedestrian routes (especially those used by school children, senior citizens, or physically challenged persons) should include intersection design features and roadway width that enhances the safety of pedestrians and minimize conflict with motorists (Source: Strategy T4, T7). - T6 A five-year road improvement plan should be maintained and updated annually to identify and prioritize road improvement projects as well as identify potential funding sources (Source: Strategy T5). - The community should consider bicycle and pedestrian safety needs when new roads are proposed or when roadway improvements are made (Source: Strategy T7).

 - T8 Development proposals shall provide the community with an analysis of the potential transportation impacts including, but not necessarily limited to, potential road damage and potential traffic impacts.
-The depth of analysis required by the community will be appropriate for the intensity of the proposed development (Source: Strategy T1, LU9). - T9 The development of new or improved access points to local roads shall meet town standards for: - Minimum distance between access points; - Maximum number of access points per parcel; - Minimum site distance:
+The depth of analysis required by the community will be appropriate for the intensity of the proposed development.
+(Source: Strategy T1, LU9) - The development of new or improved access points to local roads should meet town standards for: - Minimum distance between access points. - Maximum number of access points per parcel. - Minimum site distance. - Minimum intersection spacing. - Minimum driveway surface width and construction materials. - Minimum clearance width and height. - Maximum driveway length. - Minimum turnaround areas for longer driveways.

+The County ordinance should be used as a guideline in developing these standards (Source: Strategy T2, T3, T4).

-- Minimum intersection spacing; - Minimum driveway surface width and construction materials; - Minimum clearance width and height; - Maximum driveway length; - Minimum turnaround areas for longer driveways - Ditch construction and maintenance (Source: Strategy T2, T3, T4). - T10 Residential subdivisions and non-residential development proposals shall be designed to include: - A safe and efficient system of internal circulation for vehicles and pedestrians; - Safe and efficient external collector streets where appropriate; - Safe and efficient connections to arterial roads and highways where applicable; - Connectivity of the street network with adjacent developments; - Cul-de-sacs or dead-ends, only where connections to other streets are not possible, or temporarily where the right-of-way has been developed to the edge of the property for a future connection to adjacent development; - Trails or sidewalks where applicable; - Bicycle routes where appropriate (Source: Strategy T2, T6, T7, LU9). - New development shall be placed on the landscape in a fashion that does not block potential or planned road extensions (Source: Strategy T6). - As part of the review of major subdivisions, developers shall submit Area Development Plans that assess the potential for connecting planned subdivision roads with future development on surrounding properties (Source: Strategy T6, LU9). - New residential development shall be preferred within a minimum of 75 feet and a maximum of 250 feet of local, collector, arterial roads (Source: Strategy ANC4).
+- T10 Residential subdivisions and non-residential development proposals should be designed to include: - A safe and efficient system of internal circulation for vehicles and pedestrians. - Safe and efficient external collector streets where appropriate. - Safe and efficient connections to arterial roads and highways where applicable. - Connectivity of the street network with adjacent developments. - Cul-de-sacs or dead-ends, only where connections to other streets are not possible, or temporarily where the right-of-way has been developed to the edge of the property for a future connection to adjacent development. - Trails or sidewalks where applicable. - Bicycle routes where appropriate (Source: Strategy T2, T6, T7, LU9). - T11 New development should be placed on the landscape in a fashion that does not block potential road extensions (Source: Strategy T6). - As part of the review of major subdivisions, developers should submit Area Development Plans that assess the potential for connecting planned subdivision roads with future development on surrounding properties (Source: Strategy T6, LU9). - New commercial and industrial development should be preferred within one-quarter mile of roads (Source: Strategy ANC4). - New residential development should be preferred within one-eighth mile of roads (Source: Strategy ANC4).